actions/setup-java/README.md

 ## Usage

-  - `java-version`: The Java version to set up.
+  - `java-version`: The Java version that is going to be set up.
 Takes a whole or [semver](#supported-version-syntax) Java version.
 If not specified, the action will expect `java-version-file` input to be specified.

   - `java-version-file`: The path to the `.java-version` file.
 See more details in [about `.java-version` file](docs/advanced-usage.md#Java-version-file).